glennhenry/cs-notes/docs/computer-and-programming-fundamentals/08-programming-concepts/programming-concepts.md

 ##### While Loop

 A while loop on the other hand, executes block of code inside the loop "while" a condition is met.
-Here is an example of a while loop :
+Here is an example of a while loop:

 ```
 while (condition == true) {